The two student-athletes will join the Hoyas this season

 BIG EAST Semifinals: No. 2 Georgetown 16, No. 3 UConn 8 May 1, 2014 Multi-Sport Field | Washington, D.C.

-Ricky Fried is now in his 10th season at the helm of the Hoya program after serving as a Georgetown assistant coach in 2003 and 2004.
+Ricky Fried is now in his 11th season at the helm of the Hoya program after serving as a Georgetown assistant coach in 2003 and 2004.

 Fried was named associate head coach for the Hoyas in November 2003 and was involved in all aspects of the Hoya program but focused on an offensive unit that became one of the most potent in the nation.
-On the other side of the field, in 2003, Georgetown led the nation in caused turnovers.
+On the other side of the field in 2003, Georgetown led the nation in caused turnovers.

 Prior to Georgetown, Fried was an assistant coach at Johns Hopkins University for nine seasons.
-While at the school, Fried served as the recruiting coordinator and helped build Hopkins into a Division I Top 20 program after aiding in the transition from a strong D-III program.
+While at the school, Fried served as the recruiting coordinator and helped build Hopkins in to a Division I Top 20 program after aiding in the transition from a strong D-III program.

 Fried arrived at Hopkins following a two-year stint as an assistant coach at the Gilman School and serving a season as an assistant at his alma mater.
 He also played professionally with the Philadelphia Wings from 1989-92 and 1997 and the Baltimore Thunder from 1993-94.

 Fried is also active in the Intercollegiate Women's Lacrosse Coaches Association (IWLCA) and has served as the organization's vice president, on the board of directors, on its ethics and recruiting tournaments committees.
 Currently, he is on the Regional All-American Committee and is a member of the Tewaaraton Trophy Committee.

 After serving as an assistant coach for the U.S. Women's Lacrosse Elite Team for three years, Fried was named the head coach of the national team in August of 2009.